DonnieTD/Liminal/ReadMe.md

 ## Semantic Write-Ahead Log

-The World sequence acts as a bidirectional semantic write-ahead log.
+The World timeline acts as a bidirectional semantic write-ahead log.

 Forward traversal:
-  execution
+- execution

 Backward traversal:
-  analysis
+- analysis

 Unlike a traditional WAL:
 - entries are semantic, not bytes